 • sepia: bleeding between periods, chilliness, tearfulness, withdrawal from loved ones, sinking feeling in the stomach

-• pulsatilla: tearfulness, thirstless, feels better with other people, avoids heat, hot flashes, varicose veins, hemorrhoids
+• pulsatilla: tearfulness, thirstless, feeling better with other people, avoiding heat, hot flashes, varicose veins, hemorrhoids

 • sulfur: philosophical character, feeling sexy, itching and the burning of vagina and anus